CentralValleyModeling/centralvalleymodeling.github.io/README.md

 ## Setup
 Install the conda from the environment.yml file
-`conda env create -f environment.yml`
+`conda env create -f environment.yaml`

 ## Making Changes
 ### Step 1: make changes to the the appropriate .md page in `main`
 Don't forget to commit your changes

-### Step 2: deploy your docs to the `deploy` branch with the following command
+### Step 2: deploy your docs to the `gh-pages` branch with the following command
-`mkdocs gh-deploy --config-file mkdocs.yml --remote-branch deploy`
+`mkdocs gh-deploy`

 > [!NOTE]
+To host a local version of your site (i.e. to preview changes) run `mkdocs serve`

 Documentation built with [mkdocs](https://www.mkdocs.org/)
-`pip install mkdocs`